JcxaL/pokerLLM-interp/README.md

 ---

 ## **Future Work**
-- Optimize the methodology for more GTO tasks
+- Optimize the methodology for more GTO strategies
-- Integrate with real-time APIs to help with games
+- Integrate with real-time APIs to help with games live
-- Expand datasets with expert players for better performance
+- Expand datasets with expert players for better performance and reliability

 ---